SoSeDiK/YAGS/README.md

 ---

 ### ❓ How to
-1. Download and install [AutoHotkey](https://www.autohotkey.com/) (only version 2).
+1. Download and install [AutoHotkey](https://www.autohotkey.com/) (❕version 2 is required❕).
 2. Download this repository, extract `YAGS` folder.
 3. Run `YAGS.ahk`.
-4. Configure settings in the GUI if needed.
+4. Configure the settings in the GUI if needed.
 5. Run the game and enjoy.
 6. Press `End` in case of an emergency to stop the script.